Geo-AID/Geo-AID/README.md

 ## Useful resources

-The Geo-AID book is accessible under the `geo-aid-book/` directory.
+The Geo-AID book is available under the `geo-aid-book/` directory.
 You can display it as HTML using [mdbook](https://github.com/rust-lang/mdBook):

 ```
 cd geo-aid-book